 - custom earplugs: based on your own ear’s shape, those are the most effective.

-Once you’ve chosen earplugs and bought them, it is naturally necessary to get into the habit of wearing them when the volume gets high.
+Once you’ve chosen a pair of earplugs and bought them, it is naturally necessary to get into the habit of wearing them when the volume gets high.
 It is therefore important to think about taking them before going to an event.
-It is also recommended to wear them throughout the event rather than only at the end when you’re feeling tired, because they might not be as helfpul at that point.
+It is also recommended to wear them throughout the event rather than only at the end, because they might not be as helfpul at that point.
 Finally, it is a bad idea to remove them before the volume is lower.

 I would like to end on a positive note.
 Despite the hardship that people go through when they first have to deal with hearing damage, in a lot of cases people end up simply getting used to tinnitus, to a point where they don’t find it a major inconvenience anymore.
 It might even go away in certain cases.
 Protect your hearing as much as you can while can.
 But if an accident happens, then try to not dwell on it too much.